fogarecious/iced_tutorial/tutorial/updating_widgets_from_events.md

 # Updating Widgets From Events

 Sometimes, we would like our widgets to handle their states by themselves.
-For example, a widget might change its states when receiving an [Event](https://docs.rs/iced/0.12.1/iced/event/enum.Event.html).
+For example, a widget might change its state when receiving an [Event](https://docs.rs/iced/0.13.1/iced/event/enum.Event.html).

-To do so, we implement the [on_event](https://docs.rs/iced/0.12.1/iced/advanced/widget/trait.Widget.html#method.on_event) method of [Widget](https://docs.rs/iced/0.12.1/iced/advanced/widget/trait.Widget.html).
+To do so, we implement the [on_event](https://docs.rs/iced/0.13.1/iced/advanced/widget/trait.Widget.html#method.on_event) method of [Widget](https://docs.rs/iced/0.13.1/iced/advanced/widget/trait.Widget.html).

 ```rust
 fn on_event(